-In our previous article (here), we discussed classification of machine learning models on five different bases.
-Based on the nature of input data we provide to the machine learning algorithms, ML models can be classified into four major categories.
+In our previous article (here), we discussed classifying machine learning models on five bases.
+We learnt that ML models can be classified into four major categories based on the nature of the input data we provide to the machine learning algorithms.
+These four categories are:

 In this article, we will discuss these categories in more detail.